Saudi Space Agency: Spaceflights

 In 2022, the SSA purchased two seats on Axiom Mission 2, a private spaceflight to the International Space Station operated by the American company Axiom Space.
-The mission, launched aboard a SpaceX Crew Dragon spacecraft, included two Saudi astronauts, Ali AlQarni and Rayyanah Barnawi, the latter becoming the first Saudi woman in space.
-Ali AlGhamdi and Mariam Fardous were designated as backup astronauts.
+The mission, launched aboard a SpaceX Crew Dragon spacecraft, included two Saudi astronauts, Ali Al-Qarni and Rayyanah Barnawi, the latter becoming the first Saudi woman in space.
+Ali Al-Ghamdi and Mariam Fardous were designated as backup astronauts.